Could the Baltic States Be the Next Scandinavia?

 3 Pavaru was the flagship incarnation of these ideas.
 (A sister restaurant exploring them further, Restorans 3, opened in 2015.
 It offers a more formal though equally delectable tasting menu.
 An upstairs dining room simulates the sounds and visuals of a forest.)
 Some of these ideas may seem familiar from the New Nordic craze.
 But there’s a critical difference in Latvia.
 No one is looking to conquer the world or become an Instagram star.
 Shortly before my visit, one of Dreibants’s partners had told an interviewer that he wished the Michelin Guide would stay out of Riga.
 “This isn’t René Redzepi,” Dreibants explained.
 “It’s a family business.
 We won’t go bankrupt because of a bad review, and we’re open to experiment and mistake without our hands shaking.”

 “The more you experience what’s out there, the more you realize that the only unique thing you have is your own culture,” Andris Rubins, a managing partner at a prominent advertising agency, told me when we met for coffee and pastries at Café Osiris, an assembly point for Riga’s creative elite.
 I had asked him to explain the focus on homegrown production at the galleries and boutiques I had been visiting, such as Art Gallery Putti, which focuses on avant-garde jewelry by Latvian designers, and Pienene, which highlights beauty products derived from local flora.
 “We have lots of history and tradition here,” he said.
 “But also a clean slate.”
 He didn’t have to point out how many of Latvia’s neighbors in Western Europe could offer only the former, and how many others in Eastern Europe were as concerned with nationalism as economic innovation.
 “A friend in London said Riga is London thirty years ago,” Lolita Tomsone, the director of the Žaņis Lipke Memorial museum, told me.
 (Lipke, a dockworker, became a national hero after he ferried Jews to safety during World War II.)
 “Not because of the culture, but because of the opportunity.”
+From left: The Woodcraft Museum, set in Vienkoču Park, where visitors can learn about the craft of woodworking from the Stone Age to the present day; a traditional wooden sightseeing boat on the City Canal in Riga, Latvia.
+Felix Odell

 It’s an especially promising moment.
 This year, Latvia will celebrate the centennial of its independence from the Russian Empire, and from June through October Riga will host its first International Biennial of Contemporary Art.
 When I was there, Jelena Ostapenko had just won the French Open, becoming the first Latvian to capture a Grand Slam.
 Thousands had watched on an outdoor screen at the foot of the Freedom Monument in central Riga, a 1930s memorial honoring soldiers who died in the war of independence.

 The location was not accidental.
 During the Soviet occupation, the monument was a rallying point.
 That history lives on.
 The building that once held the local KGB headquarters, the Corner House, is now a harrowing and moving museum several blocks up Freedom Street.
 It’s the site of regular tours through interrogation rooms, prison cells, and execution chambers left largely unchanged since Soviet times.
 Riga remains almost evenly divided between Latvians and ethnic Russians, which makes a visit both surreal and poignant: surreal because Eriks Dreibants is making foam out of lingonberry beer just over there, poignant because the previously occupied are managing to live in peace alongside their former occupiers, with equal pride in their hometown, despite the uncertainty brought on by Russia’s recent efforts to destabilize former Soviet republics.
+An old telephone at the Corner House, the Soviet-era KGB headquarters in Riga that visitors can now tour.
+Felix Odell

 The young people who fled Latvia during the 1990s are returning to help transform the country with ideas from abroad.
 Tomsone, the museum director, left in 1999 to pursue Jewish studies in Israel.
 “I went from a very reserved culture to a very confrontational one,” she said.
 “But that came with a lot of responsibility for each other, irreverence toward authority.”